GsDevKit/sampleProject/README.md

 ###Git Resources
 If you are not familiar with git, then the following resources should provide a good introduction:
 - [git - the simple guide][32] --- short and to the point, this tutorial covers the very basic commit commands that you will use 90% of the time
-- [Try Git: Code School][33] --- looks like it covers the same commands as [git - the simple guide][32], butis hosted completely in your browser.
+- [Try Git: Code School][33] --- looks like it covers the same commands as [git - the simple guide][32], but is hosted completely in your browser.
 - [Download git][31]
 - [Git Reference manual][34] for more advanced reading.

 Google is your friend.
-Once you are compfortable with the basics, if you run into a specific problem, it is likely that you will find the answer via google.
+Once you are comfortable with the basics, if you run into a specific problem, it is likely that you will find the answer via google.

 ###GitHub Resources
 If you are not familiar with GitHub, then the following [GitHub tutorials][24] are considered **required reading**: